bbauska/UofM-Intro-HTML5/README.md

 day.
 So if you want to have a database, you want to have a list server, you want to have emails, then you might want to pay for the paid services.
-The other really nice thing about paid services is that there&apos;'s technical support available to you.
+The other really nice thing about paid services is that there&apos;s technical support available to you.
 So you can go ahead and email, chat, anything you need.
-You&apos;'re not going to find that with the free services, or just won&apos;'t be quite as good.
+You&apos;re not going to find that with the free services, or just won&apos;t be quite as good.

 But before you go for the paid services, I recommend you check for free services through work or school as well.
-A lot of time these free services still have the really great tools and the support, but you just don&apos;'t have to pay for them.
-I hope you&apos;'re excited, and I hope you&apos;'re going to take that next step and that you want to go and post your work out on the web.
+A lot of time these free services still have the really great tools and the support, but you just don&apos;t have to pay for them.
+I hope you&apos;re excited, and I hope you&apos;re going to take that next step and that you want to go and post your work out on the web.
 Good luck.